erik-t-irgens/study-guide/README.md

 To make a copy of this project for your own use on GitHub, select the `Fork` link at the top of this page, and feel free to clone it down and make your own additions to your own repository.

 If you'd like to, use the file structure set up in this project.
 There are directories for each course section.
 Go ahead!
 Add your stuff! :)

+*I've already added many files that reference commands for VSCode, the terminal, and the Git Workflow to the `generic-command-guides` directory.
+Take a perusal!*

 ### Known Bugs
 It's incomplete!
 Fill it out as you go through the coursework! :)